lportolese/Shopper/README.md

   and manage a list of favorite televisions.
 * He would like the application to be secured with user accounts, and televisions should be associated with users.

+Please also edit the README.md file to explain your logic and any decisions you've made.
+Additionally, answer the following question: If you had more time to work on this, what additional features could you add?

 ## Instructions

 1. Create a GitHub account (if you do not already have one).